bhonesh1998/spark-workshop/exercises/sql/adding-count-to-the-source-dataframe.md

 # Adding count to the source DataFrame

 Write a structured query that adds aggregations to the input dataset.
+( Do aggregation based on column1 and column2 given below in the dataset )

 **EXTRA** Can you think of another query to solve it?
 What's more efficient?